ErpNetDocs/webclient/layouts-and-views/guide/appbar-menu-options.md

 - When Off, these controls are hidden to keep the interface cleaner.

 Advanced mode affects the visibility of:
-- Panel menu,
+- Panel menu
-- Maximize button,
+- Maximize button
-- Filter funnels in grids,
+- Filter funnels in grids
 - Panel collapse chevron

+> [!NOTE]
+> If only one panel is shown in the form the elements will not be visible.
+Advanced mode makes a difference when at least two panels are shown in the form.

 ![picture](../pictures/advancedon.png)

 ## 7. Open links in new tab
 - When On, records that open in full view will launch in a new browser tab.